 WHY SMARTPHONES?

-The internet today is based on social media i.e. virtual networks and user-generated content.
-It is predominantly accessed on smartphones.
+The internet today is almost entirely social media.
+It is dominated by interactive social networks and user-generated content and is predominantly accessed on smartphones.
 Smartphones and social media have evolved together and now present a unique set of challenges for children and their families.

 Looking after parental controls is a full-time job and for many busy parents its too much to keep on top of.
 Were it not so, we would not have the terrible statistics on child online harms.
 Smartphones are designed for adults and come with the possibility of installing any of an infinite number of apps.
 Kids know this and, therefore, even with the best parental controls, they will want to keep up with their mates and will constantly campaign for more and more apps on their phone.
 This is why we need safe phones designed for kids.